chrmorandi/yiipass/README.md

 Please let your webserver point to the "web"-directory which will be created afterwards.
 Like it's default in Yii2 framework.

+The user for start is:
+* username: admin
+* password: admin

 All set!
 -----------------------